rikardradovac/chat-tree/README.md

-# ChatTree 🌳💬
+# Non-Linear Chat 🌳💬

-A Chrome Extension that transforms your ChatGPT conversations into an interactive, visual graph for easier navigation and understanding.
+A browser extension that visualizes ChatGPT and Claude.ai conversations as interactive graphs, allowing you to explore and navigate your AI conversations in a non-linear way.

 <p align="center">
   <img src="assets/preview.png" alt="Preview Image" width="90%">
 </p>

-## Why?

-ChatGPT conversations can become complex with multiple branches and responses.
-It's easy to lose track of different conversation paths and previous contexts.
-ChatTree solves this by:

-- Visualizing your entire conversation as an interactive graph
-- Making it easy to switch between different conversation branches
-- Providing quick access to edit or respond to any message
-- Helping you understand the flow of your conversations

 ## Features 🚀

-- Interactive graph visualization of ChatGPT conversations
+- **Graph Visualization**: View your ChatGPT and Claude.ai conversations as interactive graphs
-- Easy branch switching with visual navigation
-- Quick message editing through the UI
-- Seamless message addition to any conversation branch
-- Real-time conversation tree updates
-- Responsive and intuitive design
+- **Non-linear Navigation**: Jump between different parts of the conversation without following the linear flow
+- **Search Functionality**: Search through your conversation history to find specific messages
+- **Export Options**: Export your conversations in multiple formats:
+  - Markdown (for general use)
+  - Obsidian (for Obsidian note-taking)
+  - XML (for structured data)
+- **Cross-Platform Support**: Works with both OpenAI's ChatGPT and Anthropic's Claude.ai

 ## Tech Stack